Monica Lewinsky

-Monica Samille Lewinsky (born July 23, 1973) is an American activist and writer.
-President Bill Clinton admitted to having an affair with Lewinsky while she worked at the White House as an intern in 1995 and 1996.
-The affair, and its repercussions (which included Clinton's impeachment), became known later as the Clinton–Lewinsky scandal.
+Monica Samille Lewinsky (born July 23, 1973) is an American activist.
+She became internationally known in the late 1990s after U.S. President Bill Clinton admitted to having had an affair with her during her days as a White House intern between 1995 and 1997.
+The affair and its repercussions (which included Clinton's impeachment) became known as the Clinton–Lewinsky scandal.

-As a result of the public coverage of the political scandal, Lewinsky gained international celebrity status.
-She subsequently engaged in a variety of ventures that included designing a line of handbags under her name, serving as an advertising spokesperson for a diet plan, and working as a television personality.
-Lewinsky later left the public spotlight to pursue a master's degree in psychology in London.
-In 2014, she returned to public view as a social activist speaking out against cyberbullying.
+Following the scandal, Lewinsky designed a line of handbags under her name, served as an advertising spokesperson for a diet plan, and worked as a television personality.
+She obtained a master's degree in psychology from the London School of Economics in 2006.
+In 2014, Lewinsky began speaking out as an activist against cyberbullying.